Policy design in experiments with unknown interference: Multi-wave experiment: regret guarantees

-We now contrast with past literature.
-In the online optimization literature, the rate $1/T$ is common for convex optimization \citep{bottou2018optimization}, assuming independent units \citep[see][for out-of-sample regret rates only]{duchi2018minimax}.
-Differently, here, because of interference, we leverage between-clusters perturbations.
-Also, we do not have direct access to the gradient, and related optimization procedures are those of \cite{flaxman2004online, agarwal2010optimal}, where regret can converge at rate $O(1/T)$ in expectation only, while high-probability bounds are $1/\sqrt{T}$.\footnote{See Theorem 6 in \cite{agarwal2010optimal} and discussion below. } Here, we exploit within-cluster concentration and between clusters' variation to control large deviations of the estimated gradients and obtain faster rates for high-probability bounds.
-This also allows us to extend out-of-sample guarantees beyond global strong concavity (assumed in the above references) in Appendix \ref{sec:quasi_concavity}.
-In our derivations, the perturbation parameter depends on the sample size, differently from the references above, and the idea of circular estimation is novel due to repeated sampling. \cite{wager2019experimenting} derive $1/T$ regret guarantees in the different settings of market pricing, as $n \rightarrow \infty$, with independent units and samples each wave.
-Our results are in a finite sample and do not impose independence or modeling assumptions other than partial interference. \cite{viviano2019policy} considers a single study and network, with observed neighbors, instead of a sequential experiment and imposes geometric (VC) restrictions.
+We now contrast the above results with past literature.
+In the online optimization literature, the rate $1/T$ is common for convex optimization, assuming independent units \citep[see][for out-of-sample regret rates]{duchi2018minimax}.
+Here, because of interference, we leverage between-clusters perturbations.
+Also, we do not have direct access to the gradient, and related optimization procedures are those in the literature on zero-th order optimization \citep{kiefer1952stochastic}. \cite{flaxman2004online, agarwal2010optimal} in particular are related to our approach, where regret can converge at rate $O(1/T)$ in expectation only, whereas high-probability bounds are $1/\sqrt{T}$ \citep[see Theorem 6 in][and the discussion below]{agarwal2010optimal}.
+Here, we exploit within-cluster concentration and between clusters' variation to control for large deviations of the estimated gradients and obtain faster rates for high-probability bounds.
+This approach also allows us to extend out-of-sample guarantees beyond global strong concavity (assumed in the above references) in Appendix \ref{sec:quasi_concavity}.
+In our derivations, the perturbation parameter depends on the sample size, differently from the references above, and the idea of sequential estimation is novel due to repeated sampling. \cite{wager2019experimenting} derive $1/T$ regret guarantees in the different settings of market pricing, as $n \rightarrow \infty$, with independent units and samples each wave.
+Our results study a complementary framework with locally dependent units and partial interference. \cite{viviano2019policy} considers a single network, with \textit{observed} neighbors of experiment participants, instead of a sequential experiment.
+He imposes geometric (VC) restrictions on the policy and solves a mixed-integer linear program.
+Here, we introduce an adaptive experiment and we do not require network information, using network concentration not studied in previous works.